AntonioSkara132/LangPathModel/README.md

 # LangPathModel

-There is google colab notebook you can use
+There is google colab notebook you can use in colab_src/